Let's introduce the idea of checking ingredient lists and encourage students to set personal nutritious food and drink goals.

 Choose the more nutritious fuel displayed on each slide of the slideshow.

 Review key points:

 Check for understanding: How do you think your food?

 Illustrate Your Healthy Choices

-Students create a poster to show others their healthy food choices.
-While students area creating their posters, lead a discussion about asking for help with food choices.
+Students complete the My Fuel printable by connecting the dots to reveal nutritious foods.
+While students are doing the activity, lead a discussion about asking for help with food choices.
 Do they ever need help?
-Who do they talk to ?
+Who do they talk to?
 What do they say?

-Challenge students to make healthy snack choices.
-For example, snack on fruits or vegetables instead of cookies or chips.
-Drink water or milk instead of soda, juice, or sports drinks.
+Challenge students to make nutritious snack choices.
+For example, snack on fruits or vegetables instead of cookies or chips and drink water or milk instead of soda, juice, or sports drinks.

-Keep encouraging students to share healthy snack and meal ideas when they find them and highlight ones you find, such as a fun dip for veggies or a fruit that comes into season.
-After snack and lunch times at school, comment on how you or students are fueled up and ready for what’s next in the day.
+Keep encouraging students to share nutritious snack and meal ideas when they find them and highlight ones you find, such as a fun dip for veggies or a fruit that comes into season.
+After snack and lunch breaks at school, comment on how you and your students are fueled up and ready for what’s next in the day.